The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Appendix

 We perform QAT on top of dense and 4-block pruned models on SQuAD v1.1 as shown in Table \ref{tab:downstream-block}.
 We quantize to 8 bits the embedding matrices, linear modules of all encoder units which includes matrices in their attention and feed forward layers, and the linear module of the output layer.
-Weights that were pruned are kept constant during quantization.
+Weights that were pruned are kept constant (zero) during quantization (sparsity mask preserved).
 Non-linear operations within the Softmax, LayerNorm and GeLU are not quantized.

-For each dense and block pruned model in Table \ref{tab:downstream-block}, we perform a total of ten epochs training where the quantization observers are active for the first five and the remaining is finetuning.
+For each dense and 4-block pruned model in Table \ref{tab:downstream-block}, we perform a total of ten epochs training where the quantization observers are active for the first five and the remaining is fine-tuning.
 We do hyper-parameter search over the learning rates of 1e-4, 8e-5, 5e-5, 3e-5 and the distillation hardness of 0.9 and 1.0.
 We then pick the model with the best F1 score.